tawi1/DotsTrafficCity/docs/source/playerCharacter.rst

 Hybrid Mono
 ~~~~~~~~~~~~

-The player NPC behaviour is handled by the mono controller.
+The player character behaviour is handled by the mono controller.

 How To Create
 """"""""""""""